shopware/docs/products/guided-shopping/installation.md

 In order to synchronize the installed `SwagGuidedShopping` plugin in the backend, the Shopware PWA must be rebuilt (recompiled) after the plugins are downloaded.
 Follow the below steps:

 1. Check credentials in the `.env` file (ADMIN_USER and ADMIN_PASSWORD).

+    {% hint style="info" %}
+    💡 Alternatively, you can invoke the `plugins` command manually using:
+    `npx @shopware-pwa/cli@canary plugins --user YOUR_ADMIN_USERNAME --password=YOUR_SECRET_PASS`
+    Now, the application is ready for the rebuild process.

+    Note that the admin credentials are required to connect to the installed plugin library through an Admin API.
+    {% endhint %}

 1. Run the build command.

     ```bash